google/dana/docs/Apis.md

 ### <a name="addSerie"></a>addSerie

 **addSerie** is used to add a new benchmark/test.
-The request must contain the following properties :
+The request must contain the following properties:
 - *projectId*, the project you want to add the benchmark/test,
 - *serieId*, the ID of the benchmark/test you want to add,
 - *description*, optional, the description of the benchmark/test you want to add,